 Know How Quickly You Want Your Orders

-Whether you have a trade show in a couple weeks or you have limited edition Halloween packaging and it’s July, you will be looking for the quickest turnaround around.
+Whether you have a trade show in a couple of weeks or you have limited edition Halloween packaging and it’s July, you will be looking for the quickest turnaround around.
 When you have a pressing deadline, the turnaround becomes one of the key pieces in choosing a packaging partner.

 Make sure that in initial talks and research into the companies that you ask about turnaround times.
 Knowing the typical turnaround time allows you to know how long it will take to receive new orders, as well as updated orders if you want to make any changes to your design.
 With conventional printing, the industry standard is about 6-8 weeks.
-If you’re timeline is tighter than that, digital printing can deliver finished packaging to you in as little as 10 days.
+If your timeline is tighter than that, digital printing can deliver finished packaging to you in as little as 5 days.

 Design Changes Should Be Taken Into Consideration

 You may feel like you’re packaging is finished and ready to go, when suddenly you need to add a new ingredient to your recipe, or get an exciting new certification, or find that your team would rather the pouch be blue rather than teal.
 Change happens, especially if you’re a new brand.
 You will need to factor in possible design changes to both your timeline and budget, but make sure that you’re working with a partner that’s able to account for that flexibility.

 With conventional printing, every new change means a new plate needs to be created before your order can be re-printed.
 New plates mean new costs and a longer turnaround, so you may have to think twice before you add anything.
 Digital, on the other hand, only needs a new pdf file to get your new packaging design printing, which doesn’t put such a hurt on your wallet and timeline.